mattvend/GpuStreams/README.md

 #### With Streams
 ![Streams][Streams]

-This is more interesting, as we see that there are many streams created and processing occuring in each stream: 1 memcopy from the host to the device, the processing and the copy back to the host.
+This is more interesting, and can be commented:
+- there are many streams created
+- processing occurs in each stream: 1 memcopy from the host to the device, the processing and the copy back to the host

-### Comments
+- at 47.5 ms, we can see some memory transfer between the host and the device overlapping with the kernel launch (yeloow and blue box)

+### Is the stream version faster ?
-I benchmarked the two versions, but found out that there is no gain in this example.
+I benchmarked the two versions, Stream and NonStream, but found out that there is no gain in this example.
 Knowing how things are working is nice, but I always found that knowing why things are not working as expected is nicer.

-What could be the explanation
+Why is there no gain at using Streams in this case ?
 - overlapping memcopy and processing allows to gain a lot of time on condition that the process duration is roughly equal to the memcopy duration.
-Otherwise, the gain obtained by ovelrapping one operation with the other becomes imply too small, as the two operations have a very different duration.
+Otherwise, the gain obtained by overlapping one operation with the other becomes simply too small, as the two operations have a very different duration.
 - it is depending on hardware.
-The Cuadro 600 has only 1 copy engine, meaning that it is impossible to have simulataneously 2 concurent memcopy and 1 processing.
+The Quadro 600 has only 1 copy engine, meaning that it is impossible to have simulataneously 2 concurent memcopy and 1 processing.

-There is also something else noticeable on the nvvp diagram: there is a lot of time spent on the host between two calls to the GPU.
-Is doesn't help to improve performances.
+There is also something else noticeable on the timeline: there is a lot of time spent on the host between two calls to the GPU.
+It doesn't help to improve performances.

-The way I worte the program, there is probably to much time lost memory allocation/deallocation, I should probably reuse those objects.
-Next to that, there is implicit synchronisation when calling cudaFree() for exmaple.
-I should do the cleanup at the very end.
+The way I wrote the program, there is probably too much time lost during memory allocation/deallocation at least for wo reasons.
+- memory management functions are always slow, therefore it should be done later, when each GPU stream hs been filled with at least 3 operations that can be done in parallel
+- For some functions, there is implicit synchronisation.
+Using cudaFree() is an example, and even working with each thread having its won stream, there is probaly time lost here.

-I used a compiler siwtch to be more didactic, when I could have used a compiler option to enable the sme behavior.
+I used a compiler siwtch to be more didactic, when I could have used a compiler option to enable the same behavior.
 Passing the option –default-stream per-thread to nvcc makes sure that each host thread uses its own default stream.

 ### simpleStreams
 ![simpleStreams][simpleStreams]